urbanopt/urbanopt.github.io/workflows/reopt/reopt_cost_analysis.md

 This is a user input for the total capital cost associated with a single building in each scenario.
 It can be added as a total cost \(\$\) or cost per floor area \(\$/sq.ft.\).
 The capital costs for each building will be aggregated for all the buildings on the site and will be reported at the scenario level, allowing direct comparison across scenarios.
 This input field provides flexibility for different use case, such as:

-- Users may specify known total costs per building for both baseline and high-efficiency scenarios.
+- Users may specify known total capital costs per building for both baseline and high-efficiency scenarios.
-- Alternatively, users may enter incremental costs for high-efficiency scenarios, defined relative to the baseline cost.

-Note that dummy values of \$100 and \$100/sq.ft. will be propagated for each building in the **REopt Scenario File** initially.
+Note that dummy values of \$1 and \$1/sq.ft. will be propagated for each building in the **REopt Scenario File** initially.
 Users should modify the values to reflect the actual capital costs of their project.

+### Analysis Period

+The analysis period for financial calculations can be modified in the **REopt Assumptions File**, under the `Financial.analysis_years` field.
+This is set at 20 years in the example URBANopt-REopt assumptions files.

 ### Electricity Utility Rate